ON THIS PAGE Emphasis Mine In Bible Verses

 Romans 12:3:

-Also on page 25 but one paragraph later Warren says that God made us for a reason and we can only understand our purpose "when we make God the reference point of our lives".
+One paragraph later (also on page 25) Warren says that God made us for a reason and we can only understand our purpose "when we make God the reference point of our lives".
 In support of this Warren quotes The Message's paraphrase of Romans 12:3 that says (Emphasis Added)

 Unfortunately, this is a subtle distortion of a Biblical message.
-Read Paul's words from more reliable translations, and in context...
-(All Emphasis Added)
+Read Paul's words from a much more reliable translation and in context...

 For through the grace given to me I say to everyone among you not to think more highly of himself than he ought to think; but to think so as to have sound judgment, as God has allotted to each a measure of faith.
 (Romans 12:3 NASB)